 With a grey kitchen, you will be on-trend and your kitchen will be looking gorgeous for years to come – so let’s take a look at what your kitchen could look like!

 1. Simply chic grey kitchen cabinets

-The reason grey cabinetry has been coming into vogue is that grey is such a fantastic all-purpose colour, instantly conveying utility and chic.
-Here, dove grey countertops go beautifully with the powder grey kitchen walls and dove grey cabinets.
-I think this is stunning and simplicity at it’s greatest.
+The reason grey cabinetry has been coming into vogue is that grey is such a fantastic all-purpose colour.
+It instantly conveys utility and chic.
+For example, dove grey countertops go beautifully with the powder grey kitchen walls and dove grey cabinets.
+A mix of grey tones looks simple yet stunning.

 2. Beyond the pale

 All-white painted cabinets are a beautiful and timeless classic.
 But kitchen designers have noted a subtle shift towards greys in recent times.
 For example, cloud-grey cabinetry is set off with black hardware and pulls and chic black pendant lights.